xenodus/mtg-price-scrapper-sg/README.md

 # mtg-price-scrapper-sg
-MTG price scrapped for local game stores in Singapore
+MTG price scrapper for local game stores in Singapore